guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 4. If the predicted labels of dataset-v1 do not equal to the human labels of dataset-v1, we think they are the noisy data.

 5. We label the noisy data again by human, while given the labels of model and last label by human as reference.
-Then we get dataset-v2.
+Then we get dataset-v2 and model-v2.

-6. We loop this re-labeling noisy data steps and get the final dataset.
-Then we get model-v2.
-We can further loop this steps to get model-v3.
+6. We loop these re-label noisy data steps and get the final dataset and final model.

 ### 3. Same Idea and More Applications